SAP-samples/abap-platform-rap640/README.md

 ## Description
 <!-- Please include SEO-friendly description -->

-This repository contains the material for the hands-on session **RAP640 - Mitigating Missing Released SAP APIs in the 3-tier Extensibility Model** which is about mitigating missing released SAP APIs in the 3-tier Extensibility Model when building apps, services, and extensions with the ABAP Cloud development model on SAP S/4HANA Cloud Private Edition and SAP S/4HANA.
+This repository contains the material for the hands-on session **RAP640 - Mitigating Missing Released SAP APIs** which is about mitigating missing released SAP APIs when building apps, services, and extensions with the ABAP Cloud development model on SAP S/4HANA Cloud Private Edition and SAP S/4HANA.

 **Table of Content**
 - [Requirements for attending this workshop](#requirements-for-attending-this-workshop)